 Q. I am visually and/or hearing impaired.
 Can I access the course?

-A. Yes.
-Please use one of the following browsers and assistive technologies.
+- A. Yes.
+Please use the Chrome/NVDA assistive technology.

 Q. What are the system requirements?